VISA FOR WORK UNDER COVID – Bay Area Immigration Services in California

 It does not matter how far the employer is within a state.
 It is important to note that if your MSA changes.
 You will need to obtain an H1B Amendment to list your home address as an employment address.
 Your office could be in New York or your home could be in California.
 Your work location is whatever is stated in the H1B application.

 - TN Work Visa: This visa is only available to Canadian (or Mexican) citizens with a job offer in the United States.
 A TN visa is a temporary work visa that has several restrictions.
 One of which is that the employment you’ve been given by a US company falls into a specified category.
 The majority of these occupations require extensive training and a high level of education.

 - L-1 Work Visa: Because it is for individuals who already have positions with international corporations but are being relocated to a United States office or branch of that same foreign company, the L-1 Visa differs from most other work visas.

 - E2 Work Visa: The E2 work visa is for foreign investors who want to invest in American firms.
 Foreign nationals who can commit a particular amount of money to an active investment that creates a certain level of profit may qualify.

 - H-1B Work Visa: The H-1B visa is for those who work in “specialty jobs.”
 A “specialty profession” is a job that often demands a high degree of education and extremely particular abilities; not just anybody can do this job.

-- H-2B Work Visa: The H-2B visa is comparable to the H-1B visa in that it is available to both skilled and unskilled employees, rather than simply extremely highly skilled individuals like the H-1B visa is.
+- H-2B Work Visa: The H-2B visa is comparable to the H-1B visa.
+It is available to both skilled and unskilled employees, rather than simply extremely highly skilled individuals like the H-1B visa is.